-GAM595 DIRECTED INDEPENDENT STUDIES
+GAM599 DIRECTED INDEPENDENT STUDIES

-Credits: 1-4 Prerequisites: Approval by the instructor and the chair
+Credits: 1-4 Prerequisites: Approval by the instructor and the chair Schedule: 1-4 hours weekly: Lecture (1-4)

-This course is a directed study on a subject of interest to the student and of importance to the understanding of game art.
+This course is a directed study on a subject of interest to the student and of importance to the understanding of game development.
 Students must submit detailed proposals to the instructor for approval.
 All requests for directed study courses must be submitted within the add/drop period.
 The directed study plan must contain carefully crafted objectives that are measurable through specific, well-detailed activities and a mutually agreed upon completion criterion.
 The instructor and the chair must approve all directed studies.
 Directed studies cannot be a substitute for any required design studio.
-Directed independent study may be taken for a maximum of 4 credits; additional credit requires provost approval.
+Directed independent study may be taken for a maximum of four credits; additional credit requires chief academic officer approval.